qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 return points (**Bullet 9**), there is a single block that contains all calls to output recording functions followed by the final return statements.
-Multiple return statements in the application code can be replaced with suitable `phi` nodes by the compiler to propagate the data into that block.
+Multiple return statements in the application code can be replaced with suitable `phi` nodes by the compiler to propagate the data into that block if all computation is contained within a single function.

 For all output recording functions, the `i8*` argument must be a non-null pointer to a global constant that contains a null-terminated string.
 A backend